Ant0n313/Basics/README.md

-# Basics
+# DSA

-Some basic code to start with and to know in C
+Implementing the major Data structures & Algorithms using **C/C++** which helping freshers who wish to join the programming stream to start with!